enstit/Steflix/README.md

 * the [matfac.py](./utils/matfac.py) script contains the declaration of the `WeightedMatrixFactorization` class, used by the Recommender System to calculate users and items embeddings starting from the (sparse) reviews matrix of users and items;
 * the [recsys.py](./utils/recsys.py) script contains the declaration of the `RecommenderSystem` class.
 It uses the above embeddings to perform *Content-based filtering* and *Collaborative filtering* of any user of the system.

-In the [RecommenderSystem.ipynb](./RecommenderSystem.ipynb) Jupyter notebook, a `RecommenderSystem` is built starting from the reviews of 610 users to 9737 movies (data is taken from the files inside the [data](./data/) folder[^1]).
+In the [RecommenderSystem.ipynb](./RecommenderSystem.ipynb) Jupyter notebook, a `RecommenderSystem` is built starting from the reviews of 943 users to 1682 movies (data is taken from the [MovieLens 100k](https://grouplens.org/datasets/movielens/latest/) dataset[^1]).
 From the reviews matrix, the tastes of a specific user have been analyzed as an example, and suggestions have been made that seem to reflect what is expected from a recommendation engine.

 ## Theoretical stuff